-In the late sixties Aimes was at the top of his game, guiding his unique eponymous label to become both a traditional Savile Row powerhouse, and a forward thinking fashion brand.
-It was these two minds that made Aimes perfect for the role of costume designer on Kubrick’s film, as 2001 presented both the refined corporate side of space exploration, as well as the more visionary angle of astronauts floating in unchartered territory.
-Aimes essentially developed two separate collections for this film – one of Anglo-fied office ready outfits, and one of avant-garde cosmic costumes.
+In the late sixties Amies was at the top of his game, guiding his unique eponymous label to become both a traditional Savile Row powerhouse, and a forward thinking fashion brand.
+It was these two minds that made Amies perfect for the role of costume designer on Kubrick’s film, as 2001 presented both the refined corporate side of space exploration, as well as the more visionary angle of astronauts floating in unchartered territory.
+Amies essentially developed two separate collections for this film – one of Anglo-fied office ready outfits, and one of avant-garde cosmic costumes.

 By now, Whit Stillman has achieved a unique cultural status, at once iconic and elusive.
 His films have such a specific, literate sensibility that devotees hoard favorite lines like beloved family recipes (‘I don’t think Ted is a fascist of the marrying kind,’ remains very dear).
 And though he’s oft-quoted, Stillman has been a stranger for too long—he’s been executing his own Maneuver X, Barcelona partisans might say.
 After a dozen years, he’s back.
 Damsels in Distress, his university picture starring Greta Gerwig, opens in New York and LA today.

 We spoke this week in a Madison Avenue hotel suite where Bloomberg News, of all things, was on the television in the background.

 David Coggins: Is that Alexander Olch in the first shot of Damsels in Distress?